Zöe Webster

-Zöe Webster is a British specialist in artificial intelligence, one of AI Magazine's Top Ten Women in AI in the UK and Europe (2024).
+Zoë Webster is a British specialist in artificial intelligence.

 Webster is an independent AI consultant and an Associate with Cambridge Management Consultants.
 Previously she was the Artificial Intelligence Director, Group Data and AI Solutions at multinational BT Group, and was Director of Artificial intelligence and data economy at Innovate UK, a non-governmental agency reporting to UK Research and Innovation (UKRI).
 Webster had worked there for thirteen years as it established to strategies to help industry to allow innovators to connect and showcase their work and access markets.
 The overall aim was to ensure that the UK achieves its strategy for innovation in computing and related spheres across public and private domains.
 She provided advice to the UK House of Lords’ Communications and Digital Committee on Large language models, assessing opportunities and risks.
 And in 2019 she became a board member of the Scottish government's innovation strategy partner, Data Lab.

 Education and career

 Webster was in the first generation of her family to attend university, although her father was an electrician with an interest in reading about technology, including Isaac Asimov,.
 She initially studied sixth form A-levels in politics, maths and economics, but changed from politics to computing, because of the example of a two-woman computing department, although there were only three female students in the class.
 Her first degree was in computer science at York University and she then took an MSc at Sussex, including psychology and philosophy.
 She worked at QinetiQ, a technical defence company and completed her PhD, whilst working full-time.
 Webster began with the UK research innovation development organisation (which has changed its name and reporting line, now Innovate UK), back in 2007, and was developing and implementing the UK national strategy for ICT and then in charge of Enabling technology, High-Value manufacturing and Strategy.
 In 2020, she became Artificial Intelligence Director, Group Data and AI Solutions at multinational BT Group.

-In 2024, she was working as an Associate with Cambridge Management Consultants and was recognised for her contribution to AI (no2) in Top Ten Women in AI in the Uk and Europe (2024).